mido/mido/README.rst

   * standard port API allows all kinds of input and output ports to be used interchangingly.
-New port types can be written by subclassing and overriding a few methods, or by duck typing.
+New port types can be written by subclassing and overriding a few methods.

   * includes a reusable MIDI parser.